axtell5000/fitness-material/README.md

 # FitnessTrackerMaterial

+Angular 5 project that keeps time of various exercises you do and stores it in a database

+There is register and login functionality.

+Project uses Angular Material, Firebase, Redux, RxJs and FlexLayout which allows you to use flexbox through directives

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 ## Development server